TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 53/Isaiah 53.2.md

 ---

-For he grew up before him as a tender plant, and as a root out of a dry ground: he hath no form nor comeliness; and when we see him, there is no beauty that we should desire him.
+For he grew up before him as a tender plant, and as a root out of dry ground.
+He has no form nor comeliness.
+When we see him, there is no beauty that we should desire him.